CleverCloud/doc.clever-cloud.com/app-configuration/jruby.md

 The files of the application are grouped in a .war with Warbler and then deployed on a Jetty server.

 The apps are, for now, automatically set to development, so make sure you use the right app server.
+Your app must run on the port 8080.

 Database
 ----------